 NVDA Trading Risk.
 The trading price of NVDA may be highly volatile and could continue to be subject to wide fluctuations in response to various factors.
 The stock market in general, and the market for technology companies in particular, has experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of those companies.
 In particular, a large proportion of NVDA may be traded by short sellers which may put pressure on the supply and demand for the common stock of Nvidia Corporation, further influencing volatility in its market price.
 Public perception and other factors outside of the control of Nvidia Corporation may additionally impact NVDA's stock price due to Nvidia Corporation garnering a disproportionate degree of public attention, regardless of actual operating performance.
 In addition, in the past, following periods of volatility in the overall market and the market price of a particular company's securities, securities class action litigation has often been instituted against companies such as these.
 Moreover, stockholder litigation like this has been filed against Nvidia Corporation in the past.
-While Nvidia Corporation continues to defend such actions, any judgment against Nvidia Corporation, or any future stockholder litigation could result in substantial costs and a diversion of the management of Nvidia Corporation's attention and resources.
+While Nvidia Corporation continues to defend such actions, any judgment against Nvidia Corporation's attention and resources.
 If NVDA trading is halted, trading in Shares of the NVDA Fund may be impacted, either temporarily or indefinitely.